LawrenceLoz/FormulaShare-DX/README.md

 ## Design approach

-Apex managed sharing is notoriously difficult to implement well - the approach of using a batch job to efficiently reassess all records on a schedule ensures that sharing is always up date with each batch run, whatever changes may have happened in the shared record or related records which might be involved in sharing.
+Apex managed sharing is very difficult to implement well - by using a batch job to efficiently reassess all records on a schedule FormulaShare ensures that sharing is up to date after each batch run, regardless of the nature of changes in the shared record or related records involved in sharing.

 Creating a rule in the app is just a few clicks, and is as simple as creating a Salesforce sharing rule.
 Rules are stored as custom metadata, so are copied to sandboxes and can be deployed through change sets or other means.
 The app also allows for capturing, retaining and removing logs for monitoring and reporting.

 ## Installing to your org

 The recommended way to deploy FormulaShare is to install the security reviewed [AppExchange package](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FR5TCUA1).
-The app has additional features to apply sharing in real time, share to other types of entities such as Manager Groups and Default Account or Opportunity Teams, create targeted calculation jobs for more frequent batch assessment and much more.
-The pacakge also ensures you benefit from increased and separate transaction limits, automatic package upgrades and technical support.
-For information on deploying without the package, see the section [Deploying to an Org](#deploying-to-an-org).
+The app has a full Lightning setup interface, and additional features to apply sharing in real time, share to other types of entities such as Manager Groups and Default Account or Opportunity Teams, create targeted calculation jobs for more frequent batch assessment and much more.
+The package also ensures you benefit from increased and separate transaction limits, automatic package upgrades and technical support.
+The framework can also be used by developers directly in their projects - for information on deployment, see the section [Deploying to an Org](#deploying-to-an-org).

 ## Getting started